XavierBerger/RPi-Monitor/docs/source/01_features.rst

   **rpimonitord** is a daemon wich periodically gather, process and store metrics

 Storing metrics
-  metrics are stored into a Round Robin Database (RRD).
+  Metrics are stored into a Round Robin Database (RRD).
 This ensure a fixed size for the data storage and keep by default data over 1 year.

 Presenting collected metrics
   **RPi-Monitor** embed a web server designed to present collected metrics.
-  Instantaneous data are presented as a status page.
+  Instantaneous data are presented in the status page.
 Metrics stored into the RRD are presented as statistics pages.
 The web interface allow user to reoganise statistics by drag'n drop.
 Statistics page allow to zoom over graph to see details of the mertics.